jlpteaching/ECS154B/syllabus/syllabus.rst

 We will use Piazza_ for class discussions outside of the classroom.
 If you haven't used Piazza before, it's a cool tool that is essentially a message board for the class.
-Both Justin and I will be on Piazza to answer questions.
+Both the TAs and I will be on Piazza to answer questions.

 It's best to ask your questions on Piazza.
-That way, all of your classmates can see the answer instead of emailing Justin or me.
+That way, all of your classmates can see the answer instead of emailing the TAs or me.
 Additionally, you might get a much faster response from one of your classmates!

 Through asking and answering questions on Piazza, you improve your understanding of the material, and improve other students' understanding as well.